Trusted Merchants

 How to apply to become a Trusted Merchant

 The application for Trusted Merchant status is only available to select P2P merchants.
 Eligible merchants receive a notification from Wallet.
-If you receive this notification, you can apply right away.

 To apply, follow the link provided in the invitation, choose a nickname that will be shown on all your ads in the P2P Market, and tap ‘Submit Application’.
-We will review your application and inform you on the application status within 30 days.
+We will review your application and inform you on the application status within 7 days.

-Please note: your nickname must meet the platform’s Terms of Use.
+Note: your nickname must meet the platform’s Terms of Use.
 You can learn more about the nickname requirements here.

 How can I speed up the review of my application